MarcDiethelm/xtc/README.md

 ### Configuration

-Set up your configuration in the folder  `_config`.
-todo: document node-convict (env, args...), secret via env... xtc uses [CJSON](https://npmjs.org/package/cjson) for its config files, which allows JS-style comments.
+Set up your configuration in the folder  `_config`. xtc uses [CJSON](https://github.com/kof/node-cjson) for its config files, which allows JS-style comments.

 - `config-default.json` defines sensible defaults for all configurable properties.
 Don't edit it.
 - **`config-project.json`** is where you configure your app, overriding the defaults.
-- `config-secret.json` is for basic auth credentials, db authentication info, SSL certs and so on.
+- `config-secret.json` is for basic auth credentials, db authentication info, SSL certs and so on. \[deprecated: see [Basic auth](#basic-authentication-and-bypass-for-ip-ranges)]
 - `config-local.json` is used to override a configuration locally for development.

 The files are merged into the app config in the order mentioned.
 Any property you add is merged with the previous,